LiwoHuang/liwohuang/README.md

 Hello, my name is Liwo Huang.
-I am SWE student who will graduge at 2024
+I am SWE student who will graduate at 2024